learn-co-curriculum/dsc-t-tests/README.md

-As you can see , the critical value returned from the function (rounded off 2 two decimal places) is same as one we found the in t-distribution table i.e. 1.711.
+As you can see, the critical value returned from the function (rounded off 2 two decimal places) is the same as the one you should have found the in the t-distribution table i.e. 1.711.

 Using matplotlib, you can graph the rejection region as such.
+Any t-statistic that falls within the shaded region to the right will cause the hypothesis to be rejected.

 ```python